-I ❤️ french toast!
-This version flavored with orange juice is simple and delightful.
 Each slice cooks up golden on the outside and pillowy soft in the center, with subtle flavors of orange and cinnamon all around.
-Adding a glass of pure organic orange juice along side would complete this any time of day meal.

 Serve this to your family, friends and overnight guests.
-You can impress them with this easy breakfast/brunch they will surely want the recipe for.
-Recipe adapted from the very fun recipe blog called Vegan Stoner, you can find the original recipe here.
+You can impress them with this easy breakfast or brunch they will surely want the recipe for.

-The recipe is very easy to put together, simply mix your ingredients, dip the bread on both sides and cook on the griddle or skillet.
-It’s simple, straight forward and quick!Print
+This vegan Orange French Toast recipe is SO easy to make!
+Simply mix your ingredients, in a shallow bowl, dip the bread on both sides and cook on the griddle or skillet for 2 – 3 minutes per side.

 A wonderful vegan french toast to be enjoyed any time of day!